blnlvmll/wizard-zines-site/content/mailing-list.markdown

 ---

 Love these comics?
 Sign up for the mailing list and you'll get periodic emails with new comics and zine announcements!
-We'll never spam you or sell you email, obviously.
+We'll never spam you or sell your email, obviously.

 Here's the signup form:
 <!-- Begin Mailchimp Signup Form -->